chevereto/v4-admin/features/upload-storage.md

 ## How it works?

-External storage works by adding external storage server(s) where file uploads will be stored.
-These external storage servers expose those files using HTTP, enabling users and visitors of your Chevereto installation to access these images directly.
+Upload storage works by adding upload storage server(s) where file uploads will be stored.
+These upload storage servers expose those files using HTTP, enabling users and visitors of your Chevereto installation to access these images directly.

 ## Storage URL

 💡 The storage server must provide the URL for public-read file access.
 Check the documentation of your service provider.

-Chevereto maps external storage uploads to the corresponding external storage server using the given Storage URL as a base URL to locate that file in the external storage.
+Chevereto maps upload storage uploads to the corresponding upload storage server using the given Storage URL as a base URL to locate that file in the upload storage.

 Using Amazon S3 with direct storage: